dustywhite7/Econ8320/SlidesCode/13 - webAPIs.md

 First, let's get set up:
 - Need a Google account
 - Need to register on Google Developer services
-- Need to set up an API Key (ties our requests to us for billing purposes, but we get a $200 credit per month for maps API requests)
+- Need to set up an API Key (ties our requests to us for billing purposes, but Google offers everyone a $200 credit per month for maps API requests)

 ---